Chevening Scholar and Fellow Code of Conduct and incident reporting guidance

 Sexual misconduct in any form is unacceptable and is taken very seriously.
 Sexual misconduct includes sexual harassment, sexual assault, sexual abuse and any conduct of a sexual nature that is without consent, including conduct online or through social media.

-After your award ends and you become a Chevening alumnus, you are expected to uphold the Chevening Alumni Charter, which will be published shortly.
+After your award ends and you become a Chevening alumnus, you are expected to uphold the Chevening Alumni Charter.

 What you can expect from us